 Dental Bridges: An Overview

 Dental bridges allow you to regain the function and look of your smile.
 Additionally, replacing a missing tooth assists in retaining your bite pattern, which directly impacts your chewing and speaking.
 A missing tooth can cause several issues if not replaced promptly.
-If you are interested in our tooth replacement options in Laurel, schedule an appointment with our team today.
+If you are interested in our bridge for missing tooth in Laurel, schedule an appointment with our team today.

 Implant-supported bridges use dental implants instead of natural teeth to support the bridge.
-This type of bridge is always fixed, but it’s also a permanent solution.
-You will need to readjust or replace a traditional bridges as the jawbone continues to deteriorate.
+This type of dental implant bridge is always fixed, but its also a permanent solution.
+You will need to readjust or replace a traditional bridge as the jawbone continues to deteriorate.
 Dental implants stop the jawbone from continuing to deteriorate.
-With implants involved, there’s no need to readjust or replace the restoration.
-It’s in your mouth permanently.
+With implants involved, theres no need to readjust or replace the restoration.
+Its in your mouth permanently.

 It does take longer to get an implant-supported bridge.
 The implant procedure is first, and the implants must heal surgically before proceeding.
 The dentist places a temporary restoration to assist you until the final restoration is ready.
 In all types of bridges, we match the color, shape, and size of the artificial teeth so that the restoration fits in seamlessly with your smile.